forier/podtxt-docs/privacy-policy-updated.md

 **In Short: We may share information in specific situations described in this section and/or with the following third parties.**

-We may need to share your personal information in the following situations:
+We may share your personal information with third parties in the following circumstances:

+### 4.1.
+Service Providers and Third-Party Processors

+We disclose your personal information to our employees, contractors, affiliates, distributors, dealers, vendors and suppliers ("Service Providers") who provide certain services to us or on our behalf, such as:

+- **Payment Processors:** Stripe, PayPal, Apple Pay, Google Pay for processing subscription payments
+- **Analytics Services:** Google Analytics, Firebase Analytics for app usage analytics
+- **Cloud Storage:** AWS, Google Cloud Platform for data storage and hosting
+- **Customer Support:** Zendesk, Intercom for customer service management
+- **Marketing Tools:** Mailchimp, SendGrid for email marketing
+- **App Store Platforms:** Apple App Store, Google Play Store for app distribution

+These Service Providers will only have access to the personal information needed to perform these limited functions on our behalf and are contractually bound to protect your data.

+### 4.2.
+Business Transfers

-- **Business Transfers.** We may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.
+We may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.
+In such cases, we will notify you via email or a prominent notice within our Services of any change in ownership or uses of your personal information.

+### 4.3.
+Legal Requirements and Protection

+We may disclose your personal information if:
+- Required to do so by law, or in response to a subpoena or court order
+- We believe disclosure is reasonably necessary to protect against fraud
+- To protect the property or other rights of us or other users
+- To comply with legal obligations or enforce our agreements

+### 4.4.
+Affiliates

+We may share your information with our affiliates, in which case we will require those affiliates to honor this privacy notice.
+Affiliates include our parent company and any subsidiaries, joint venture partners, or other companies that we control or that are under common control with us.

+### 4.5.
+Third-Party Business Partners

+We may work with and share some of your information with our third-party advertising partners to provide you with advertisements or other tailored content.
+We may share information related to users of our service with affiliates or unaffiliated third parties on a de-identified, aggregate basis.

+### 4.6.
+Data Processing Agreements

+For users in the European Economic Area, United Kingdom and Switzerland, we ensure that all third-party processors are bound by appropriate data processing agreements that comply with GDPR requirements.

 ## 5. DO WE USE COOKIES AND OTHER TRACKING TECHNOLOGIES?